SenpaiHunters/SpotOn/README.md

 # Addition of light weight SpotOn
-This has got many features, but is intended for low performance hardware.
+This has not got many features, but is intended for low performance hardware.
 The performance difference between the 3 different 'SpotOn's are about 0.43% Performance gain.
 So, it won't be getting looked at, nor will have any good features.

 </p>